George Peters Pterosaur Kite

 a rainbow pattern.
 Each year since, there seem to be one or two new pterosaurs in the sky.

-It's basically a modified delta kite, so is pretty stable when it flys.
+It's basically a modified delta kite, so is pretty stable when it flies.

 If you get the bug to make one of these, there was something important left out of the book.